c-sky/xuantie-vector-demos/README.md

 # Quickstart

-Follow the steps and verify case on qemu
+Follow the steps and verify case on qemu for vector instruction.

 ## Step1: Setup tools